gi-no/blog_mean_stack/article3.en.md

 [f:id:paiza:20140712194904j:plain]( by Yoshioka Tsuneo ([twitter:@yoshiokatsuneo]))

 MEAN stack(*) is a all-in-one JavaScript based web service development environment supporting front-end, back-end, and database development.
-A MEAN stack envinronment, AngularJS Full-Stack generator, provides the best practice to develop clean software in a timely manner.
+A MEAN stack environment, AngularJS Full-Stack generator, provides the best practice to develop clean software in a timely manner.
 (*) MEAN stack packs MongoDB, Express, AngularJS, and Node.js.

 In the first article, I introduced how to install the MEAN stack.
 In the second article, I introduced how to build Twitter-like web service.

-In this article, as a example of more practile web service, I introduce how to build a QA service, like Stack Overflow, Qiita, or even Reddit or HackerNews.
+In this article, as a example of more practical web service, I introduce how to build a QA service, like Stack Overflow, Qiita, or even Reddit or HackerNews.
 It can be applied for features like Blog or SNS comments where users can comment, discuss, or communicate each other.

-In the second article(Twitter-like service), we build a service with one page.
+In the second article (Twitter-like service), we build a service with one page.
 In this QA service, we build multilpe pages using generator, input validation using validator.

 The QA service has the following features: